Invizabel/HomeLab/README.md

-## Scripts that allows you to run home lab services!
+## Tools that allows you to run home lab services!

 #### Assets:
 * Docker (container)